iamtreetop/Slaw/README.md

 ## Day 5

-* Automatic creation of public channels for events that are always comming up in the given geo location
+* Automatic creation of public channels for events that are coming up for a given geo location

 ## Day 6